 As a company, we’ve always been vocal about the need for industry standards in the fight against greenwashing.
 To help companies communicate credibly on their social and environmental impact, we developed the Provenance Framework, an open-source rulebook for sustainability communications.
 We’ve done this to the best of our ability, keeping integrity at the centre.
 With the acute awareness that the framework would constantly be evolving, we’ve been building on new knowledge and feedback from experts.

 Why we set up an Integrity Council

-Because the same principles apply to us as any other brand:
+We set up the Integrity Council because the same principles apply to us as they do to any other brand: